Koredotcom/docs/docs/xo/agentai/configuration/widget-settings.md

     Third-party agent desktops can use the **Auto Summarization Model** widget to manage the automatic summarization process.
 They can select Kore’s default automatic summarization or the “Custom Dialog Task“ option, which lets them select a language-specific dialog task, enabling them to customize the Conversation Summary.

-* **Widget Landing Tab**: This widget allows you to select the default landing page for your selected channel and is available for all three channels.
-Note that the **Transcription** option appears here for selection only when the **Transcript Tab** widget is enabled.

 ### Steps to set channel specific preferences

 1. Sign in to XO Platform.